LoveYouFyi/hugo-firebase/sites/LoveYouForms/content/docs/_index.md

 Use it when relying on client-side data validation serves your needs.

-The app is not intended for use when needs require robust server-side data validation.
+The app is not presently intended for use when needs require robust server-side data validation.
+Though this can be achieved through further development.